 What is Globalization?
-Meaning and it’s Importance
+Meaning and its Importance

 The world is a global village.
 This is a phrase you must have had thrown around during business discussions.
-Those who say this are most likely referring to how small the world has become due to globalization which has removed boundaries to trade and communication between people in different countries.
+Those who say this is most likely referring to how small the world has become due to globalization which has removed boundaries to trade and communication between people in different countries.

 Companies to establish and compete for customers in many countries for example fast food chains are opening outlets every day around the world.
-Also, companies can operate where production costs are cheapest due to globalization.
+Also, companies can operate where production costs are the cheapest due to globalization.
 And it’s not only products globalization also makes it possible to get services from around the word e.g. via the internet a US-based company can hire an accountant in India to do its taxes.

 Globalization is not only about trade there is also the cultural aspect to it.
 Through it, different cultures meet and people get to know and understand the various ways of life and accept them.
 Now that you know what globalization is let’s get into its impact